There is a class war going on in today's America.

 The Little Bush also allowed Congress to reduce death benefits for soldiers killed in Iraq and Afghanistan.
 And this son of the son of a rich man has stoutly resisted a draft that might actually force those who profit most from our current wars to serve in the armed forces our great leader praises, but diligently avoided in his time.
 (Showing up for one out of every four reserve meetings doesn't count in my book.)

-The rich America that is profiting from the current war - see the recent Seattle Times article noting that more than $1 billion has already been wasted on the ground in Iraq by the private companies selected by our leaders to help "reconstruct" that benighted place - waves the flag, while the poor and middle class risk their lives.
+The rich America that is profiting from the current war - see the recent Seattle Times article noting that more than $1 billion has already been wasted in Iraq by the private companies selected by our leaders to help "reconstruct" that benighted place - waves the flag, while the poor and middle class risk their lives.
 And then those veterans actually serving get fewer, and reduced, benefits, if and when they make it back Stateside.

 * A recent, comprehensive study (conducted by Eileen Applebaum, a labor economist at Rutgers University, and Annette Bernhardt, senior labor analyst at the NYU School of Law) of more than 10,000 workers at the bottom of the 34-million-strong work force discovered that employers are now consistently reducing their costs, not by taking fewer bonuses but by freezing and sometimes reducing wages, cutting benefits, increasing workloads, subcontracting and, when all else fails, outsourcing (another 500,000 jobs, minimum, so far this year, according to labor experts) and automating.